 Thomas Pinot Noir makes a brief appearance at Portland-area shops soon after release, and is priced around $75 per bottle.
-The 2017 was recently released to members of the mailing list.
+The 2018 was released in the the last few weeks.
 If you want to put your name on the mailing list you will need track down the winery address and send John a letter.
 I’ve had the opportunity to taste bottles going back to the late 90’s, and think the wine shows best 7-10 years past the vintage date.

 A visit to Thomas is on my winery bucket list.

 I’ve blogged about Thomas previously in The 2018 Zinfandel Chronicles Power Rankings and Thomas Winery: The Best Pinot Noir You Have Never Heard Of.